Florida Debt Collection Laws

 Professional Investigators

 Private investigators have at their disposal several sophisticated methods of asset discovery.
 For example, a private investigator can access your phone records.
 The investigator can use reverse lookup tools to see whether the debtor has received toll-free calls from financial institutions where the debtor may have assets.
-Some creditors employ private investigators to verify if a debtor actually resides at the property the debtor claims as his exempt homestead.
+Some creditors employ private investigators to verify if a debtor actually resides at the property the debtor claims as their exempt homestead.

 Technology and Social Media

 Social media has made it easier than ever for creditors to discover the nature and location of assets.
-People often refer to assets and income in social media discussions.
+People often refer to their assets and income in social media discussions.
 Social media is a revealing source of information about a debtor’s finances and things the debtor may have done to evade judgment collection.

 Hiding Assets from Creditors